google-marketing-solutions/ads-monitor/README.md

 docker compose up
 ```

-This command will build `gaarf_exporter` image, pull latest images of Prometheus,
+This command will build `gaarf_exporter` image and start scraping Google Ads every 15 minutes,
+pull latest images of Prometheus, AlertManager and Grafana.
-Pushgateway, AlertManager and Grafana and perform the initial scrape of metrics
-from Google Ads.

-> To perform regular export of Google Ads metrics set up a cronjob, i.e.
-> use the command below to run the scraping every 10 minutes:
-> ```
-> */10 * * * * bash /path/to/ads_monitor_folder/scripts/run-gaarf-exporter.sh
-> ```

 #### Manual installation

-You can build and run `gaarf_exporter` container on your own (given that you have
+You can build and run `gaarf_exporter` container on your own.
-instance of Pushgateway up and running).

 1. Build `gaarf_exporter` container:

 ```
-cd src
+cd gaarf_exporter
 docker build -t gaarf_exporter .
 ```